eckhartp/dynamoDBChallenge/README.md

 # dynamoDBChallenge
-This repo contains helper functions to work progammatically with a previously created table in DynamoDB, an application that sets up some routes to allowa a device to send data to DynamoDB, and some tools to help generate mock items to load into a prevously created table.
+This repo contains helper functions to work progammatically with a previously created table in DynamoDB, an application that sets up some routes to allowa a device to send data to DynamoDB(NOT FULLY DEVELOPED OR TESTED AT ALL!!), and some tools to help generate data to load into a prevously created table.

+# The Data Collar(Beginning Concept)
+The dog collar contains a 9 DOF motion sesnor, a microphone, an ADC(audio processing), spiflash, and an gps IC.
+When the motion sensor detects motion or the audio detects frequencies that indicate barking the device will begin to poll the sensors and store data in spiflash.
+Every two seconds a payload of the collected motion, audio, and gps data will be sent to DynamoDB.

 # Get Started